-Midwestern State University recognizes the value of the International Baccalaureate program and has approved the granting of credit for the IB Higher and Standard level exams.
-Credit will be granted for the following Higher level exams: Art, Biology, Business, Chemistry, Computer Science, Economics, English, French, Geography, German, History, Mathematics, Music, Philosophy, Physics, Psychology, Spanish and Theatre.
-Standard level credits will be given for Art, Biology, Chemistry, Computer Science, Economics, Philosophy, Physics, Psychology, Spanish and Theatre.
+Midwestern State University recognizes the value of the International Baccalaureate program and has approved the granting of credit for the IB Higher and Standard level exams when a score of 5 or higher is obtained.
+A score of 4 or higher on any Higher or Standard level exams will be awarded to IB diploma candidates only.
+Credit will be granted for the following Higher level exams: Art, Biology, Business, Chemistry, Computer Science, Economics, English, French, Geography, German, History, Mathematics, Music, Philosophy, Physics, Psychology, Spanish, and Theatre.
+Standard level credits will be given for Art, Biology, Chemistry, Computer Science, Economics, French, German, Mathematics, Philosophy, Physics, Psychology, Spanish, and Theatre.
 Where applicable, credit will count toward the major and meet university requirements.

 Midwestern State University's prospective students who earn the International Baccalaureate (IB) diploma will receive unconditional admission status to MSU.
-Students under 21 years of age must submit official ACT or SAT scores.
-Scholarships will be offered to these students through the University scholarship program.
+Students under 21 years of age must submit official SAT or ACT scores with the required writing portion.
+Scholarships will be offered to diploma students through the University scholarship program if MSU Admissions is notified by March 1, and students enter MSU directly from high school.
 It is the responsibility of the prospective IB student to notify MSU Admissions.
 Students from high schools that offer IB courses but not the diploma may receive credit according to the same criteria.
-An IB transcript must be sent to MSU Admissions.
-All IB students must show proof of meeting the Texas Success Initiative (formerly TASP) requirements prior to their initial enrollment at Midwestern State and meet published university application deadlines.
+An official IB transcript must be sent to MSU Admissions.
+All IB students must show proof of meeting the Texas Success Initiative requirements prior to their initial enrollment at Midwestern State and meet published university application deadlines.